SwedbankPay/developer.swedbankpay.com/payments/card/seamless-view.md

 ### `onPaymentCreated`

 This event triggers when a user actively attempts to perform a payment.
-The `onPaymentCreate` event is raised with the following event argument object:
+The `onPaymentCreated` event is raised with the following event argument object:

 {:.code-header}
 **`onPaymentCreated` event object**